Course Content and Outcome Guide for MUS 111

 - Lab Hours:

 - Special Fee:

 Course DescriptionCovers music theory as exhibited in the works of the great composers of the 17th and 18th centuries.
 Includes notation, pitch, meter, tonality, modality, harmony and diatonic function.
 Basic music analysis focusing on harmonic function and figured bass notation.
 Includes written composition.
 Part one of three-term sequence.
-MUS 111C is a concurrent requirement for music scores, and MUS 110.
+MUS 111C recommended for music transfer students.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores, and MUS 110.
 Audit available.

 Addendum to Course Description

 Students will receive basic instruction in MIDI and computer skills to facilitate learning and the completion of compositions.